Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/installation.md

 ## Configuration

+When the editor has a character's root folder open, it will run whenever you save a script in the editor.

-The next time you save a file in the editor with the plugin, it will create an `assistant` directory.
+The first time it runs, it will create an `assistant` directory in the root directory, and inside that is `assistant_config.yaml`.

-Inside is `assistant_config.yaml`.
+`<your character dir>/assistant/assistant_config.yaml`

-Set the path to your `aseprite.exe` to enable automatic animation exporting.
+Edit that config and set the path to your `aseprite.exe` to enable automatic animation exporting.

 ## Usage